Carpathian Campaign: War crimes

 Until the end of the siege of the fortress, there was not a single case of German colonists evading work or any "harmful influence" on other soldiers.
 Moreover, the heads of divisions, the commander of the siege artillery and the commander of the army telegraph company noted the excellent performance of service by soldiers of German nationality and in a number of cases returned their weapons to them.

 Outcome

-Prit Buttar noted, "A glance at the maps of the campaign shows the futility of such operations for both sides.
-The bloodshed was enormous for the modest gains and losses, ranking the Carpathians fighting as amongst the most ineffective of the entire war."
+Russians had the upper hand in the battle, on March 30 they successfully crossed the Carpathians and entered the Hungarian plain, the central powers, in turn, were unable to unblock Przemysl and were pushed back by the weaker Russian 8th Army.